jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 </details></p>

-Don't worry about the name `"binomialTable"` for now, we'll show where this comes from in [Step 5.1.7 - Adding the Table to the Output](#step-517---adding-the-table-to-the-output).
+Don't worry about the name `"binomialTable"` nor the function `.binomTableMain` for now.
+We'll show where this comes from in [Step 5.1.7 - Adding the Table to the Output](#step-517---adding-the-table-to-the-output).

-#### Step 5.1.1 - Creating a JASP Table
+#### Step 5.1.1 - Title
-Unfortunately, we cannot just create a data.frame and call it a day.
-There is some markup you'll have to add first; the markup will describes properties of the table so JASP knows how to display it correctly.
-Let's start by creating a JASP table object and giving it a title that will be displayed in the output:
+A table is a bit more than just a `data.frame`.
+It contains attributes such as a title, dependencies, etc. Let's start by creating a JASP table object and giving it a title that will be displayed in the output:

 <details>
 	<summary>Code</summary>